sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/onprem_data_migration.md

 #### Databases

 The customer should first be asked to create `pg_dump` exports of their Sourcegraph databases.
+`pg_dump` is designed to be [usable while the database is in use](https://www.postgresql.org/docs/current/app-pgdump.html):

+> It makes consistent backups even if the database is being used concurrently. pg_dump does not block other users accessing the database (readers or writers).

+Note that [we ask the customer to configure a notice](#prepare-instance) to let their users know that any actions taken after the point of the dump will not remain consistent on their new Cloud instance.

-Template commands can be generated with `src snapshot databases` for various configurations:
+Template commands for running `pg_dump` can be generated with `src snapshot databases` for various configurations:

 ```sh
 $ src snapshot databases --help